 Fatigue has always been a serious problem among truck drivers.
 Most of these owner-operators have very small profit margins.
 So, they must stay behind the wheel as long as possible, so they can deliver their loads as soon as possible.
 Recently, citing the coronavirus outbreak, the Federal Motor Carrier Safety Administration relaxed some key HOS (Hours of Service) safety rules.
 So, this problem might become even more acute.

-Drowsy truck driver crash victims are entitled to compensation for their injuries, if an Orlando personal injury lawyer establishes negligence, or a lack of care, by a preponderance of the evidence, or more likely than not.
+Florida truck driver crash victims are entitled to compensation for their injuries, if an Orlando truck accident lawyer establishes negligence, or a lack of care, by a preponderance of the evidence, or more likely than not.
 So, all successful claims are built on solid evidence.

 To measure HOS compliance, or lack thereof, attorneys typically look to the large truck’s Electronic Logging Device.
 Trucking industry lawyers fought the ELD requirement all the way to the Supreme Court.
 They know that electronic information which conclusively shows HOS compliance is incredibly compelling in court.